-Target group Operator, special knowledge yes, special language yes Target country/language Germany/German Germany/German Type of publication Printed document counter-signature Printed documents, centrally managed plans, access only by counter-signature Number of copies 3 (1 design dpt, 1 d 3 (1 design dpt, 1 operator, 1 external backup copy) Retention period 12 years, ensured by storage of printed plans in different locations Creation Company A, Mr. Sample Management Company B, Ms. Example Responsibilities Plant Ms. Meyer (administration Mr. Smith (hall 1) Ms. Schulz (hall 2)
+Target group Operator, special knowledge yes, special language yes Target country/language Germany/German Germany/German Type of publication Printed documents, centrally managed plans, access only by counter-signature Number of copies 3 (1 design dpt, 1 operator, 1 external backup copy) Retention period 12 years, ensured by storage of printed plans in different loca- tions Creation Company A, Mr. Sample Management Company B, Ms. Example Responsibilities Plant Ms. Meyer (administration Mr. Smith (hall 1) Ms. Schulz (hall 2)

-Figure 6-2 shows a cover page example.
+Figure 5-2 shows a cover page example.

 Network Documentation PROFIBUS

-Plant sections Plant:

-in hall 1

-ID No.: 2508

-Issue date: 25.08.2016 Status: Released

-Revision:
+Revision :

-Index Date Created by Approved by
+Plant: Plant sections Index Date Created by Approved by

-1
+ID No.: in hall 1 2508 1

-2
+25.08.2016 2

-3
+Status: Released 3

-4

-Customer: Customer Ltd.

-Customer Road 2 56723 Customer City
+Customer: Cus Customer Ltd. Customer Road 2 56723 Customer City

-Created by: Company Inc.

-Example Road 12

-123456 Example Town
+Created by Exa Company Inc. Example Road 12 123456 Example Town Responsibl Mr. S. Sam

-Responsible author:

-Mr. S. Sample

-Figure 6-2: Cover page example for PROFIBUS forwards documentation
+Figure 5-2: Cover page example for PROFIBUS forwards documentation

 The information provided on the cover page should be repeated on all other pages.
 A title block on each page is a suitable means of achieving this.
 The title block must be placed in the bottom right corner of each page and contains all relevant information on the document.
-Table 6-3 lists the 15 most important items.
-Table 6-4 shows the structure of the title box in accordance with [ISO 7200] and Table 6-5; it also contains an example of the title box which will be represented on the following pages by a grey box for the purpose of simplification.
+Table 5-3 lists the 15 most important items.
+Table 5-4 shows the structure of the title box in accordance with [ISO 7200] and Table 5-5; it also contains an example of the title box which will be represented on the following pages by a grey box for the purpose of simplification.